USC Chan SI CE Certificate Program Frequently Asked Questions

 What are the qualifications of the instructors who teach the USC Sensory Integration CE Certificate courses?

-The instructors for the USC Sensory Integration CE Certificate program are renowned occupational therapy experts in sensory integration research, education and practice who either hold a doctoral degree and/or have 20+ years of clinical experience.
+The instructors for the USC Sensory Integration CE Certificate program are renowned occupational therapy experts in sensory integration research, education and practice who hold a doctoral degree.
 The primary instructors for this program are USC faculty.

 If I have previously completed the USC/WPS Comprehensive Program in Sensory Integration, can I obtain the USC Sensory Integration CE Certificate at a discounted rate?